 It’s completely normal for kids to want nothing more than to hang out with friends, play video games, and go to fun camps.
 And many high schoolers are busy enough with their summer jobs, social plans, and college visits.

 When I used to try to encourage the love of reading over the summer, I’d often hear, “Yeah Mom, I’ll read later, after I’m finished watching this show.”
 If I insisted they do math practice problems before leaving for the day, they would generally comply, but so often their effort was minimal.

 The problem was— I am my boys’ mother, not their teacher.
-And to be honest I found that adhering to my role as their mother preserved our relationship.
+And to be honest, I found that adhering to my role as their mother preserved our relationship.
 So what’s the solution?
 In our house, I found that a couple of things really work well.

 Develop a summer plan to keep skills sharp

 Create a summer schedule and put it in writing.
 This is perhaps the most important thing you can do BEFORE summer starts.
-Sit down with your child and agree upon a daily time dedicated to practice skills (don’t call it homework!).
+Sit down with your child and agree upon a daily time dedicated to practicing skills (don’t call it homework!).

-For most kids, morning is best.
+For most kids, the morning is best.
 Twenty to thirty minutes each day or three days per week is all you need.
 If you wait until late July or August to think about summer learning, your child will likely resist your attempts.
 When children know what to expect early on, they are more likely to comply.

 Another idea is to reach out to your child’s teacher(s) before the school year ends for suggestions on books and activities for summer learning.
 If your child is weak in a particular subject, summer is a great time to fill in the learning gaps and boost confidence.

 Register HERE to save your seat at our free Stopping the Summer Slide webinar